|

 Century Ireland went to study.
 St. Finnian's most famous students became

+known as the Twelve Apostles of Ireland.
 The Catholic Encyclopedia lists them for you, I'd do that too, but then the

 Crossword Puzzle below would be Too Easy.